Faylixe/alexa-avs-sample-app/README.md

 ./install.sh /path/to/your/configuration.xml
 ```

-You can directly edit the ``installation_sample.xml`` and add your information.
-For more information about Amazon account creation, see [original project guide](https://github.com/alexa/alexa-avs-sample-app/wiki/Raspberry-Pi)
+You can directly edit the ``installation_sample.xml`` and add your informations.
+For more details about Amazon account creation, see [original project guide](https://github.com/alexa/alexa-avs-sample-app/wiki/Raspberry-Pi)

 ## Usage